 “I’m a Ramblin’ Wreck from Georgia Tech” is the official fight song of the Georgia Institute of Technology (Georgia Tech for short).
 You probably knew that already, but you might not know that:

-- Vice President Richard Nixon and Soviet premier Nikita Khrushchev sang the song together during a summit in Moscow back in 1958.
-Nixon suggested singing a song to ease the tension in the room.
-Khrushchev had heard “I’m a Ramblin’ Wreck” on an Ed Sullivan sing-a-long during a previous trip to the United States, and since Nixon knew no Russian songs, “I’m a Ramblin’ Wreck” was sung by default.
+- Vice President Richard Nixon and Soviet premier Nikita Khrushchev sang the song together during a summit in Moscow in 1958.
+The mood was quite tense, so Nixon suggested doing something to lighten the mood.
+For some reason, they chose to sing a song together.
+“I’m a Ramblin’ Wreck” was picked because Khrushchev had heard it on an Ed Sullivan sing-a-long during a previous trip to the United States, and Nixon knew no Russian songs.

 - “I’m a Ramblin’ Wreck” was the first school song played in space.

-- Because of the song’s many references to drinking, almost every school year a student group (backed by MADD), petitions the student government to change the fight song to something more sober.
+- Because of the song’s many references to drinking, a student group backed by MADD often petitions the student government to change the song to something more sober.
 These petitions are heavily defeated each time they are proposed.

-ADDITIONAL TRIVIA: There are only 5 schools in Division-I that do not contain “University” in their official name.
+ADDITIONAL TRIVIA: There are only five FBS schools that do not have the word “University” in their official name.
 Georgia Tech is one, as is ACC rival Boston College.
-The three remaining “non-University” schools are the service academies: Army, Navy and Air Force.
+The others are the service academies: the United States Military Academy (Army), the United States Naval Academy (Navy) and the United States Air Force Academy (Air Force).